 Karen Storin Linitz is the associate dean of Library and Learning Resources at Emmanuel College.
 She previously held the position of director of Academic Technology & Innovation at Emmanuel after serving as Learning Technologies Manager at Harvard Law School.
 As the leader of a team of instructional designers and technologists, Linitz has worked extensively with faculty to promote the effective use of technology in higher education.
 Her experience includes building a complete e-learning platform to meet faculty and student needs, including managing a migration from Blackboard to Canvas.
 In addition, she launched several successful ongoing programs for faculty, including semi-annual Teaching with Technology showcases, a faculty discussion series on evidence-based teaching practices and a pilot of blended/hybrid courses.
 Since 2012, her team has more than tripled faculty engagement with instructional technology through programming, outreach and training.
 She holds a master’s degree from the University of Michigan’s School of Information, and a J.D. from Georgetown University Law Center.
 She is also a member of the Massachusetts bar and previously practiced labor and employment law at Ropes & Gray in Boston.

-Cindy Brennan is a learning technologist and librarian.
+Cindy Berhtram is a learning technologist and librarian.
 She is passionate about the ways in which technology can foster engagement and learning.
-With more than 10 years of experience, Brennan is currently the manager of instructional technologies at the Harvard Graduate School of Education.
-She holds a Master’s of Science in Library and Information Science from Simmons College and a Bachelor’s of Science from the University of Connecticut.
+With more than 10 years of experience, Berhtram is currently an Academic Technology Specialist and Project Manager at Stanford University.
+She holds a Master of Science in Library and Information Science from Simmons College and a Bachelor of Science from the University of Connecticut.

-Sara Foy works at Tufts University where she partners closely with faculty members to design and develop pedagogically sound online, blended and experiential learning courses.
-From curricular review through quality assurance and evaluation, to implementing new and innovative uses of educational technology, her goal is to support faculty in the integration of teaching and learning best practices.
 Deeply rooted in Foy’s educational philosophy is the belief that technology is an essential tool in all aspects of teaching and learning.
+In her work at Tufts University, she partnered closely with faculty members to design and develop pedagogically sound online, blended and experiential learning courses.
+From curricular review through quality assurance and evaluation, to implementing new and innovative uses of educational technology, she has supported faculty in the integration of teaching and learning best practices.
 Foy has more than 10 years of instructional design experience working at several higher education institutions, including Boston University, Emmanuel College and Tufts University.
-She also serves as adjunct faculty at Northeastern University and Granite State College.
+She is currently an instructional designer at Clean Harbors and also serves as adjunct faculty at Northeastern University and Granite State College.
 Foy holds an Ed.M. in Educational Media and Technology from Boston University and a B.S. in Community Health Education from the University of Tennessee.

-Teddy Hristov is a senior instructional designer at Emmanuel College.
-She has 13 years of experience developing and applying learning solutions that bring results in a range of educational environments.
-At Emmanuel, Hristov provides pedagogical consultation to faculty and implements instructional strategies in course design, establishing standards and best practices.
-Prior to Emmanuel, Hristov worked as an instructional designer and project manager in the Office of Distance Education at Boston University.
+Teddy Hristov has 13 years of experience developing and applying learning solutions that bring results in a range of educational environments.
+As a senior instructional designer Emmanuel College, Hristov provided pedagogical consultation to faculty and implemented instructional strategies in course design, establishing standards and best practices.
+Hristov has also worked as an instructional designer and project manager in the Office of Distance Education at Boston University.
 She was the instructional designer on all banking and finance courses in the Master of Science in Banking and Financial Services Management online program at BU Metropolitan College, which was ranked eighth out of 236 ranked online graduate business programs in the U.S. for 2013.
-She also has worked for UMass Boston, both as a synchronous virtual classroom support and as a course co-developer.
+Her past experience also includes working at UMass Boston, both as a synchronous virtual classroom support and as a course co-developer.
 Hristov earned a M.Ed. in Instructional Design from UMass Boston and a Master in Pedagogy from Sofia University, Bulgaria.
 She also holds a B.A./B.S. in Graphic Design.

 Liana Nunziato is an instructional designer at Zerto, a company that provides enterprise-class disaster recovery and business continuity software for virtualized data centers and cloud environments.
 At Zerto, she designs and develops training for customers, partners and internal teams.
 Previously, Nunziato was the principal instructional designer at Advanced Practice Strategies, where she developed individualized assessment-driven online courses for in-practice doctors and nurses.
 Earlier in her career, she worked in higher education on blended learning initiatives for Emmanuel College and Union College.
 Nunziato earned a Bachelor of Science in Computer Science and English from Union College.

 As a teacher, writer and instructional designer, Misty Woodbury has been creating engaging learning experiences and teaching adult learners since 2002.
 Her professional roles have included adjunct professor at Northeastern University, senior curriculum developer at Amplify Learning, instructional designer at New England College of Optometry and freelance writer for various education publishers.
-In her current role as senior instructional strategies specialist at Emmanuel College, Woodbury helps instructors with the practical application of learning design principles and leveraging technology to transform teaching and learning in online and traditional courses.
+In her current role as the Director of Academic Technology and Innovation Group at Emmanuel College, Woodbury helps instructors with the practical application of learning design principles and leveraging technology to transform teaching and learning in online and traditional courses.
 She earned a B.S and M.A. in English and from Northeastern University.